Free to ATL members

 Published: August 2012

-Over the years, supply (substitute in Northern Ireland) teachers have made an unquestionably valuable contribution to the smooth running of schools and the raising of standards within them.
+Over the years, supply (or substitute in Northern Ireland) teachers have made an unquestionably valuable contribution to the smooth running of schools and the raising of standards within them.
 Yet supply teaching is potentially more complex than teaching as a permanent staff member.
 For supply teachers who come via an agency, the legal terms under which they are employed are sometimes all too ambiguous.

-The guide is in three parts: the first section deals with the technical issues before you start supply work, the second section covers practical points, both before you arrive at your supply school and when you start, and the third section deals with pay and other issues such as insurance which might be relevant once you have started work.
+The guide is in three parts: the first section deals with the technical issues before you start supply work, the second section covers practical points, both before you arrive at your supply school and when you start, and the third section deals with pay and other issues such as insurance that might be relevant once you have started work.

 ©2013 Association of Teachers and Lecturers | 7 Northumberland Street, London WC2N 5RD | T: 020 7930 6441